The Role of Sequence Information in Minimal Models of Molecular Assembly: Model Definitions

 \begin{definition} A \textbf{trajectory} $\Psi = (A_0,A_1,A_2,..)$ is a sequence whose elements are either configurations or $\infty$. \end{definition} $\infty$ is generally permitted only in the context of describing forbidden trajectories (that lead to two overlapping tiles).

 A specific instance of the backboned aTAM can generate trajectories through the addition of tiles with types given by the sequence $Q$ of the backboned aTAM system, while obeying the strength function $g$ and rules about tile placement.
 A trajectory that can be generated by a backboned aTAM system is said to be complete with respect to the backboned aTAM system.
 We can now formally define a complete trajectory.
+Note that in using cuts and cut-edges, we follow the approach in \cite{Doty2011b} and \cite{Patitz2011}.

-\begin{definition} Consider a backboned aTAM instance $(\mathcal{A},Q,g)$, with the sequence of tile types $Q = (\Theta_1, \Theta_2,.., \Theta_\omega)$.
-A trajectory $\Psi = (A_0,A_1,A_2,..)$ is said to be complete with respect to $(\mathcal{A},Q,g)$ if the following hold. \begin{enumerate} \item Starting configurations are consistent, that is $A_0 = \mathcal{A}$. \item $A_{t} = A_{t-1} + a_t$ with $a_t$ chosen randomly under the constraints: \begin{enumerate} \item $A_t \neq \infty$ for any $t$ \item $a_t$ is the coordinated tile formed by $\Theta_t$ after undergoing some rotation and placed on a coordinate $z$. \item Any coordinated tile in $A_t$ is such that the sum of strengths $\sum_i g(\sigma_i,\sigma_i')$, where $\sigma_i$ is the face $i$ of the tile, $\sigma'_i$ is the tile face adjacent to $\sigma_i$ and $g(\sigma_1,\sigma_1') = 0$ if $\sigma_i'$ belongs to an empty coordinated tile (A configuration $A_t$ that obeys this assumption for some interaction function $g$ is called \textbf{g-valid}). \item Each added coordinated tile $a_t$ forms an attractive interaction with the coordinated tile $a_{t-1}$ added in the last time step unless $t = 0$ or $A_{t-1}$ is empty. \end{enumerate} \item The trajectory terminates upon reaching $A_\omega$ or when no such single tile configuration $a_t$ can be added.
+\begin{definition} Consider a backboned aTAM instance $(\mathcal{A},Q,g)$, with the sequence of tile types $Q = (\Theta_1, \Theta_2,.., \Theta_\zeta)$.
+A trajectory $\Psi = (A_0,A_1,A_2,..)$ is said to be complete with respect to $(\mathcal{A},Q,g)$ if the following hold. \begin{enumerate} \item Starting configurations are consistent, that is $A_0 = \mathcal{A}$. \item $A_{t} = A_{t-1} + a_t$ with $a_t$ chosen randomly under the constraints: \begin{enumerate} \item $A_t \neq \infty$ for any $t$. \item $a_t$ is the coordinated tile formed by $\Theta_t$ after undergoing some rotation and placed on a coordinate $z$. \item Define $G_A(A)$ of a configuration $A$ to be a graph whose vertices are non-empty coordinated tiles and edges are drawn between neighbouring coordinated tiles.
+Let a \textbf{cut} be defined in the usual graph-theoretic way, as a partition of graph vertices into two disjoint subsets.
+The set of \textbf{cut-edges} is then the set of edges with one vertex in each partition.
+Then, any cut of $G_A(A_t)$ is such that the sum of interaction strengths over cut-edges $\sum_i g(\sigma_i,\sigma_i') > 0$, where $\sigma_i$ and $\sigma_i'$ are neighbouring faces corresponding to an edge.
+A configuration $A_t$ that obeys this assumption for some interaction function $g$ is called \textbf{g-valid}.
+Informally, a g-valid configuration is one in which any subconfiguration of tiles in a configuration will be bound to the rest of the configuration with a total strength of at least 1. \item Each added coordinated tile $a_t$ forms an attractive interaction with the coordinated tile $a_{t-1}$ added in the last time step unless $t = 0$ or $A_{t-1}$ is empty. \end{enumerate} \item The trajectory terminates upon reaching $A_\zeta$ or when no such single tile configuration $a_t$ can be added.
 In the latter case, the trajectory is said to have been prematurely terminated. \end{enumerate} \end{definition}